JonathanWThom/wordle/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/JonathanWThom/wordle.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/JonathanWThom/wordle/blob/main/CODE_OF_CONDUCT.md).

+## Acknowledgements

+I cribbed my word list from the Wordle site itself.
+I have no association with the site or its creator, I'm just a fan!

 ## License